onlyhavecans/squirrels.wtf/content/posts/Fun with Git, Jenkins & Nagios.md

 Note that with the curl line, if you enable authentication on jenkins you will need to create a user that has "build" level permissions and put it into that line.
 Also replace my example token with yours.

 All right!
 Now we have it so that using ssh you can clone the hub repo and work on it.
 When you push back to hub it triggers Jenkins to build the tests.
-Then jenkins will take a copy, run `nagios -v` to test it, and if it passes it will tell the live config to pull the new updates... and once that is done the live config `-HUP`s nagios for us.
+Then jenkins will take a copy, run `nagios -v` to test it, and if it passes it will tell the live config to pull the new updates… and once that is done the live config `-HUP`s nagios for us.

 AMAZING!!!
 But not done yet.